kellys-tech/WeatherDashboard/README.md

 ## Features
 ### Input
 * Search input
-   a. user will enter city name
+   * user will enter city name
-   b. click search button to get current weather and 5 day forecast
+   * click search button to get current weather and 5 day forecast

 ### Search History
 * Searched city names will be stored as a list in recent searches